Roman Catholic Relief Act 1793: Repeal

 Section 8 of the 1793 act, allowing Catholics to be professors at the Royal College of Physicians of Ireland, was superseded by an 1800 act allowing all Christians.
 Other restrictions introduced in 1793 were virtually repealed or superseded by the 1829 act.
-Particular sections were later explicitly repealed repealed as follows:
+Particular sections were later explicitly repealed as follows:

-The whole act was repealed in United Kingdom law (as regards Northern Ireland) by the Statute Law Revision Act 1953 (passed by Westminster rather than Stormont).
+The whole act was repealed in United Kingdom law (as regards Northern Ireland) by the Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5) (passed by Westminster rather than Stormont).
 It was repealed in Republic of Ireland law by the Statute Law Revision Act 1983.